 - 1. Use the right tool for the job.
 Do not attempt to force a small tool or attachment to do the work of a larger industrial tool.
 The tool will perform better and safer at the task for which it was intended.
 Do not modify tools or use for a purpose for which they are not designed. - 2.
 Maintain tools with care.
 Keep tools clean, sharp and in good condition for better and safer performance.
 Follow instructions for lubrication and changing accessories.
 Inspect tool fittings, alignment and hoses periodically and, if damaged, have them repaired by an authorized technician or replaced.
 The handles must be kept clean, dry and free from oil and grease at all times.
 A properly maintained tool reduces the risk of binding and is easier to control.
 Do not apply excessive force to try to get the job done faster.
 Applying excessive force can lead to slips and damage to your work or personal injury. - 3.
-Remove adjusting keys and wrenches.
-Check that keys and adjusting wrenches are removed from the tool before connecting to air source.
-A wrench or key that is left attached to a rotating part of a tool increases the risk of personal injury. - 4.
 Avoid unintentional starts.
 Be sure that the throttle is in neutral or OFF position when not in use and before connecting it to any air source.
-Do not carry the tool with fingers on or near the switch. - 5.
+Do not carry the tool with fingers on or near the switch. - 4.
 Only use the lubricants supplied with a tool or specified by the manufacturer.
-Other lubricants may not be suitable and may damage the tool or even make the tool explode. - 6.
-When not in use for an extended period, apply a thin coat of lubricant to the steel parts to avoid rust. - 7.
+Other lubricants may not be suitable and may damage the tool or even make the tool explode. - 5.
+When not in use for an extended period, apply a thin coat of lubricant to the steel parts to avoid rust. - 6.
 Do not use tool if the trigger switch does not function properly.
 Any tool that cannot be controlled with the ON/OFF switch is dangerous and must be repaired.